Pseudoxiphophorus bimaculatus: Diet and foraging

 While P. bimaculatus has displayed omnivorous feeding habits in multiple systems, the species is often recognized as a carnivorous-insectivore due to the large proportion of insects, particularly terrestrial insects, present within their diet.
 P. bimaculatus are known to have a high degree of flexibility within their feeding behaviors and have displayed generalist as well as specialist feeding behaviors in a variety of ecosystems.
 As a result of these various feeding strategies, the species is able to feed at a variety of trophic levels and thus has different food web interactions depending on its environment.
 These strategies make P. bimaculatus a potential threat in a number of ecosystems as it can engage in adaptive feeding habits that allow it to best make use of its current environment, potentially leading to predation on and competition with native species.
 Foraging behavior for P. bimaculatus does appear to be influenced by the presence of other species as signs of diminished foraging has been found in P. bimaculatus housed with porthole livebearers, Poeciliopsis gracilis, another species within the Poeciliidae family.

+Social interactions

+Current research regarding P. bimaculatus interactions among conspecifics shows that females do show sexual preference towards specific traits in their male counterparts and can differentiate between male conspecifics.
+One study experimentally attached an artificial "sword" which matched the general appearance of structures found on similar Poeciliidae species like the green swordtail and found that females showed a distinct discrimination against males that featured this artificial trait and spent a far greater amount of time associated with males that lacked this "sword".

+P. bimaculatus has additionally displayed social behaviors among heterospecifics.
+In particular, it has shown that it can effectively shoal with other fish species in its environment and will adapt its behaviors, such as foraging and feeding, depending on the heterospecifc species.
+P. bimaculatus has also shown a preference for shoaling in smaller groups rather than pairs or being solitary.
+However, P. bimaculatus has shown aggressive tendencies at times towards other species, especially when feeding, which can lead to behavioral changes in other species.